skypjack/entt/README.md

 and _unmanaged_.<br/>
 They differ in the way they work around the tradeoff between performance, memory usage and safety.
-Managed listeners must be wrapped in an `std::shared_ptr` and the sink will take care of disconnecting them whenever they die.
-Unmanaged listeners can be any kind of objects and the client is in charge of connecting and disconnecting them from a sink to avoid crashes due to different lifetimes.
+Managed listeners must be wrapped in an `std::shared_ptr` and the signal will take care of disconnecting them whenever they die.
+Unmanaged listeners can be any kind of objects and the client is in charge of connecting and disconnecting them from a signal to avoid crashes due to different lifetimes.<br/>
+Both solutions follow the same pattern to allow users to use a signal as a private data member and therefore not expose any publish functionality to the clients of their classes.
+The basic idea is to impose a clear separation between the signal itself and its _sink_ class, that is a tool to be used to connect and disconnect listeners on the fly.

 ### Managed signal handler